Spinks History, Family Crest & Coats of Arms

 Spinks Settlers in Australia in the 19th Century

-- Mr. James Spinks, English convict who was convicted in Derby, Derbyshire, England for 15 years, transported aboard the "Barossa" on 9th May 1844, arriving in Tasmania ( Van Diemen's Land)
+- Mr. Robert Spinks, (b.
+1823), aged 19, English farm labourer who was convicted in Norfolk, England for life, transported aboard the "Candahar" on 26th March 1842, arriving in Tasmania ( Van Diemen's Land), he died in 1844

 - William Spinks, aged 32, who arrived in South Australia in 1851 aboard the ship "Catherine"